Turing Jobs: How to Become a Remote Developer?

 Being able to showcase completed work is an excellent thing.
 When evaluating candidates who have passed our tests, we look at prior work.
 Additionally, many Turing customers want to see examples of the work a potential match has completed.

-The other thing that can help you stand out is a good CV.
+The other thing that can help you stand out is a great software developer cover letter and resume.
 But be careful!
 Attention to detail is critical.
 Ensure there are no errors in any documents you share to showcase your skill.
 Nothing will shoot you in the foot the way an obvious mistake can.
 Believe me; I’ve seen so many people with errors in their CVs.
 To me, it’s a red flag if someone submits such an essential document with mistakes.
 It says you’re careless and don’t take the time to check your work.
 So, no errors on CVs!

 It’s also essential to have relevant information included in your portfolio.
 If you say that you have a particular skill, make sure that there’s a related project where you have actually used that skill.
 You’d be surprised at how often someone will say they are proficient at coding in a particular language but then don’t provide a single example of their work in that discipline.
 If you say you’re good at something, impress me by showing me a sample of your great work!